Integrated Five-Year BEE/MSEE and BCompE/MSEE Degree Program

 The Department of Electrical and Computer Engineering offers the 5-year integrated BEE/MSEE and BCompE/MSEE degree programs, also referred to as the combined degree program.
 The programs were established to allow high-achieving undergraduates the opportunity to work toward a master’s degree while simultaneously working toward their undergraduate degree.

-• Dec.15 for admission the following spring semester
+• October 15 for admission the following spring semester

 Reasons to Complete a Master’s Degree: